Savage Arms Stance

 Advertisement — Continue Reading Below

 Down low, the frame incorporates an ambi slide stop/release as well as an ambidextrous magazine release that’s generously textured and sized.
 The grip texturing is very nicely done as well, offering a good bit of tackiness without being overly aggressive.
 The grip frame houses a modular trigger chassis system that is considered the “firearm.”
-Theoretically, it can be swapped out to a different frame if Savage decides to manufacture differently sized frames in the future.
+Theoretically, it can be swapped out to a different frame if Savage Arms decides to manufacture differently sized frames in the future.

 Despite its relatively low capacity, the Stance got some very positive feedback about the trigger.
 Though not best in class, it was still a fairly clean pull with a decent break, especially for its price point.
 A couple of the guys commented on the comfortable grip and how well the pistol soaked up felt recoil.
 One of the evaluators, Addison, said if he had to choose between the Stance and a S&W Shield Plus, he would pick the Stance.